-What is Black Liquor in Paper Making - Steam Culture
+What Is Black Liquor in Paper Making

 Last week we learned that using steam to make wood pulp produces a by-product called Black Liquor.
 Just like coffee fuels us up on a Monday morning, black liquor fuels the paper making process.